Architecture

 6. Finalize — response emitted to the channel

-7. Persist — session, memory updates, trace written to workspaceEvery stage produces events on the internal event bus.
+7. Persist — session written (with embedded trace), memory updates flushedEvery stage produces events on the internal event bus.
 The dashboard and logs are just subscribers — nothing in the pipeline is hidden from instrumentation.

 Inside the tool loop